 There are many reasons to take out a personal loan and many ways to borrow money.
 Some may be better suited to long-term expenses, while others can help you address immediate needs.
 RISE’s loans are intended to be a solution for the latter.

 However, customers turn to RISE because an installment loan or credit line can help you spread out the cost of an emergency by letting you repay the loan over time.
 With RISE, you’ll know up front how much you’ll owe each pay period, how much you’ll pay overall and when your loan will be paid off.

 RISE also reports your loan history to one or more credit bureaus, which can help you build a healthy credit history and increase your credit scores.
-As a result, you may qualify for lower-rate loans in the future.
-If you decide to borrow from RISE again, you could be eligible for a 50 percent interest rate reduction if you’ve previously made 24 on-time monthly payments.
+As a result, you may qualify for lower-rate loans in the future if you decide to borrow from RISE again.